AdamSobieski/Narratology/README.md

 How might the processing and comprehension of stories' [fabulae](https://en.wikipedia.org/wiki/Fabula_and_syuzhet) relate to other existing techniques for processing and analyzing various other kinds of chronologically-sorted sequences of events, e.g., [complex event processing](https://en.wikipedia.org/wiki/Complex_event_processing)?

-In these regards, semantic approaches to complex event processing, processing streams of expressive and extensible semantic graphs or datasets, are of interest.
+In these regards, semantic approaches to representing events and processing streams of such events are of interest.

 ### Communicating Automata and Concurrency